madsroskar/find-process/README.md

     $ find-process 111           # find by pid "111"
     $ find-process -p 80         # find by port "80"
     $ find-process -t port 80    # find by port "80"
+    $ find-process -t port 80    # find by port "80", and kill the process

 ```